credebl/docs/src/content/docs/en/guides/local-setup-using-npm.md

  http://localhost:3000
 ```

-## Using swagger to access platform API
+## Using swagger

-If you're running docker locally, access the CREDEBL platform swagger dashboard through the API gateway on port 5000.
+If you're running docker locally, access the CREDEBL platform swagger dashboard of the API gateway on port 5000.

 ```bash
 http://localhost:5000/api
 ```

 ---

-**Note:** For specific instructions on setting up the Authentication Tool and Communication Tool, refer to the respective sections above.